 3. Bhagwan Mahavir Wildlife Sanctuary

-Bhagwan Mahavir Wildlife Sanctuary, sprawling over an area of 240sq. km, is the largest wildlife preserve in the state of Goa.
+Bhagwan Mahavir Wildlife Sanctuary, sprawling over an area of 240sq. km is the largest wildlife preserve in the state of Goa.
 This place is a treat both for nature lovers and hiking enthusiasts as there are various hiking trails traversing this enormous tract of land.
 The area here is mostly covered with pristine vegetation and consists of west coast tropical evergreen forests.

 Upon visiting this sanctuary, one also comes across several species of herbivorous animals like spotted deer, hog, mouse deer and barking deer.
-Among the 120 bird species found in this place, the most common is the Ruby throated Yellow Bulbul, which is also the state bird of Goa.
+Among the 120 bird species found in this place, the most common is the Ruby-throated Yellow Bulbul, which is also the state bird of Goa.
 Apart from the exotic variety of flora and fauna found here, this sanctuary also consists of other attractions like Dudhsagar Waterfalls, Tambi Falls and Devil’s Canyon, besides others.

 4. Netravali – Bubbling Lake

 The Netravali Lake, situated in the tranquil and serene village of Netravali has gained eminence due to its bubbles.
 What is so fascinating about this lake, you may ask?
-Well, when you visit this mysterious lake with Goa tour packages, you will be startled with the sight which greets your eyes.
+Well, when you visit this mysterious lake with our special Goa tour packages, you will be startled with the sight which greets your eyes.

-This lake witnesses the rise of bubbles in certain areas of the lake in a continuous manner.
-This phenomenon appears all the more stranger when these unexplained bubbles appear to respond to certain sounds and rise faster with each clap.
+These lake witnesses the rise of bubbles in certain areas of the lake in a continuous manner.
+This phenomenon appears all the stranger when these unexplained bubbles appear to respond to certain sounds and rise faster with each clap.
 For the local people here, this lake holds special significance.
 While some claim that the bubbles are the work of the local deity, others claim that they are due to the presence of carbon or sulfur dioxide gas.

 5. Chorla Ghats

 Goa is home to several natural treasures which remain hidden from the eyes of the people.
 Chorla Ghat is one of them.
-Situated on the intersection of the borders of Goa, Karnataka and Maharashtra, it lies to the northeast of Panaji.
+Situated on the intersection of the borders of Goa, Karnataka, and Maharashtra, it lies to the northeast of Panaji.